 One of our challenges with our hand held units was range.
 It would top out around 3-5 miles.
 This was fine when we were communicating in a caravan, or at an event.
 But when we’d get split up between the Jeep and the RV by longer distances we needed a different comms solution.

 Enter the Midland USA MXT400 GMRS radios.
-The most powerful GMRS radio made by Midland.
+Midland USA sent us a pair of these radios and multiple antenna options.
+This is the most powerful GMRS radio made by Midland.
 With 40 watts of power the unobstructed sight range is 65 miles!
-We’re looking forward to putting these units to the test and will write an article about them after we’ve had a chance to put them through their paces.
+After adding these radios to our setup we’ve had no range issues whatsoever.

-Midland is a trailblazing pioneer in two-way communication.
-We’re humbled to be part of the Midland USA team.
+Midland is a trailblazing pioneer in two-way communication and we’re humbled to be part of the Midland USA team.

 When a veteran-owned company has a no-BS lifetime warranty on its gear, everyone should take notice.
 Talk about an accept-no-substitute type of brand.